-FORT BEND COUNTY – Several counties, including Harris County, have issued an outdoor burn ban due to drought conditions and the high risk of fire dangers.
+FORT BEND COUNTY – Several counties have issued an outdoor burn ban due to drought conditions and the high risk of fire dangers.

 The bans will limit the use of open flames, which includes the burning of trash, campfires, burn barrels, and other open flame devices that can ignite combustible materials and result in personal injury, property damage, and loss of life.